2023 Solar Incentives Guide for Twinsburg, OH - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you probably think of federal incentives first.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of your solar system's cost.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend on your solar system.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Twinsburg solar panel company.
+To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Twinsburg solar installation expert.

 State & Local Solar Incentives